by Marcelle Pick, OB/GYN NP

 If you have not had a menstrual period for a full year and then experience bleeding, this is different from irregular periods.
-We explain this in more detail in our article on post-menopausal bleeding.
+This is called post-menopausal bleeding.

 By the way, it is a myth that a woman goes into menopause because her body runs out of eggs.
 If this were true, then women who experienced menarche (the first period in a woman’s life) earlier would enter menopause earlier.
 In fact, the opposite is true — early menarche is associated with late menopause.
 In the same vein, women who had more pregnancies and thereby fewer periods, would have menopause later, and that doesn’t happen, either.
 If you are experiencing increasing irregularity, you may be suffering from hormonal imbalance or entering perimenopause, and should be evaluated by a healthcare practitioner.

 Take our online Hormone Health Assessment to guage where you may be.

 Am I in perimenopause if I have irregular periods?

 Not necessarily, but irregular periods are one of the most common signals of perimenopause.
 That’s why it’s best to check in with a healthcare practitioner.

 Women entering perimenopause often have irregular periods due to an imbalance of progesterone that upsets their cycle.
 Because progesterone regulates the amount and length of bleeding, periods can last longer and be accompanied by very heavy bleeding (also called menorrhagia or hypermenorrhagia).
 However, shorter or spottier periods can also indicate perimenopause.

 What does it mean if I miss a period or two?